St. Andrew's Church, Antwerp

-St. Andrew’s Church (Sint-Andrieskerk) is a Catholic church in Antwerp built in the 16th century.
+St. Andrew's Church (Sint-Andrieskerk) is a Catholic church in Antwerp built in the 16th century.
 Its exterior is mainly characterised by a late-Gothic style while its interior is predominantly executed in Baroque style.
-It is the parish church of the Parish of St. Andrew’s.
-During the nineteenth century the St. Andrew's Parish was known as the parish of misery as it was by then mainly populated by poor people.
+It is the parish church of the Parish of St. Andrew's.
+In the 19th century, St. Andrew's Parish was known as the parish of misery as it was by then mainly populated by poor people.

 History

-Construction of the church commenced in the 16th century by Augustine friars who had built a convent with a chapel at the same location in 1513.
+Construction of the church commenced in the 16th century by Augustinian friars who had built a convent with a chapel at the same location in 1513.
 Johannes van Mechelen of Osbach initiated 1508 the foundation of the monastery.
-The Augustinians decided to build a church there in 1514 but when they were accused of Lutheran sympathies the grounds were taken from them.
+The Augustinians decided to build a church there in 1514 but when they were accused of Lutheran sympathies in 1522 the grounds were taken from them and two of the brothers, Jan van Essen and Hendrik Vos, were executed for heresy.
 In 1527 the site was parceled to finance the building of the church.
 The former convent chapel was expanded and then consecrated as a parish church in 1529.
 The church was later expanded with a tower in the west and a transept.

 In 1549, city politician and ecclesiastic Nicolaas Beukelaer endowed the church with a prebendary to assist with the administration of the church.

 During the Beeldenstorm of 1566 the church interior was destroyed.
 The church was divided up between Catholics and Calvinists in 1568.
 In 1579 the division was made permanent through the construction of a dividing wall.
 In 1581 the Calvinists denied the Catholics access to the church and demolished the part of the church that was assigned to the Catholics.
 After the Fall of Antwerp in 1585 and the defeat of the Calvinists, the church was returned to the Catholics.
 The church was decorated with new altar pieces by leading Antwerp artists such as Otto van Veen, Maerten de Vos and one of the many members of the Francken family who lived nearby.